 There are a number of websites who monitor information about an IP address's email reputation.
 One of the more popular ones include:

 Sender Score (https://senderscore.org/)

-Each of these sites can provide some information about the IP you are sending email from, including what they believe the reputation score is.
+Sites like this one can provide some information about the IP you are sending email from, including what they believe the reputation score is.

 Factors that determine an IP's reputation